maxsotto1/ai_library_pip/README.md

 ```

 # Inference
-after a trained model is accessible via the path, that is given in the config file, inference can be applied:
+After a trained model is accessible via the path, that is given in the config file, inference can be applied:
 ```python
 predictions, first_predicted, last_predicted, data_frequency, conformal_q = infer()
 ```